-Indispensability of water and its unequal distribution has often led to inter-state or international disputes.
+♣ Indispensability of water and its unequal distribution has often led to inter-state or international disputes.
 Issues related to sharing of river water have been largely affecting our farmers and also shaking our governments.
 Many countries are engaged in bitter rivalries over this precious resource.

-- 4 For instance, - 4 Argentina and Brazil, dispute each other's claims to the La Plata river, - 4 India and Pakistan fight over the rights to water from the Indus, - Wexico and USA have come in conflict over the Colorado river, - 4 India and Bangladesh are fighting for Bhrahmaputra river, and - ↓ Iran and Iraq contest for the water from Shatt-Al- Arab River.
+- ♣ For instance. - ♣ Argentina and Brazil, dispute each other's claims to the La Plata river, - India and Pakistan fight over the rights to water from the Indus, - ♣ India and Bangladesh are fighting for Bhrahmaputra river, and - ↓ Iran and Iraq contest for the water from Shatt-Al- Arab River.